What does a safe (working) environment entail?

 Training en guidance

-Responsible Behavior Unit
+Responsible Behaviour Unit

 Team meetings